FIXING A BURN-THROUGH

 Put new piece of glass in.

-Notice that the edges of both pieces of glass line up.
+Ensure that the edges of both planes of glass line up.
 The thin piece of 1/8” plain plate glass with lightly ground edges goes on top.
 The bottom glass is 3/16” it also should have lightly ground edges and be plain plate glass.

 Do NOT use tempered glass!